 Their choice to pick-and-choose the right students is smart.
 They want students they believe can find success in the field.
 College admissions staff, however, shouldn’t be the only ones being particularly selective.
-With, at least, an 8-week time investment and $6,000 to $14,000 in tuition costs, you need to know if enrolling is the right move for you, your family, and your career.
+With an 8 to 12-week time investment and $8,750 to $17,500 in tuition costs, you need to know if enrolling is the right move for you, your family, and your career.

 Like anything else you research online, you’ll find mixed reviews on Medical Sales College.
 Everyone has their own opinions to weigh against facts.
 The important thing now is forming your own to ensure you’re making a decision for the right reasons.

 Below you’ll find some areas to explore that will help you determine the best next steps on your journey to medical device sales success.
 Here are some questions you must ask yourself before deciding if Medical Sales College is right for you: